Air in the Substrate

 Multi-vortex tornadoes are the most substrate-evocative atmospheric phenomenon.
 A single tornado funnel develops, then partially breaks down into a pattern of two to six smaller suction vortices that circulate around the funnel’s geometric center.
 Each suction vortex is a coherent rotation in its own right, brief (seconds to a minute) and small (\sim 10 m radius) but spinning at the highest angular rates the atmosphere reaches.
 The damage pattern of a multi-vortex tornado shows multiple narrow tracks of extreme damage interleaved with strips of lighter damage — each suction vortex carves its own swath.

 In substrate language, a multi-vortex tornado is the substrate’s lattice template asserting itself at atmospheric scale.
 A coherent rotation that grows above the substrate-locking floor and continues to be driven (by the storm’s heat engine + ambient vorticity stretching) reaches a point where the simplest coherent state (a single funnel) becomes unstable to a substrate-organized lattice of smaller co-rotating vortices around the center.
 The geometry the substrate prefers — Tkachenko’s triangular lattice of co-rotating vortices, the same lattice that organizes the dc1 sea itself — is the geometry the atmosphere assumes when it is asked to host more angular momentum than a single coherent rotation can carry.
+This triangular packing is the lock pole’s spatial face — the substrate’s in-plane sheet geometry, the same preferred packing that ice freezes onto as a hexagon — and it is a sibling of, not the same thing as, the \sqrt2 scale-ratio ladder: the lattice fixes the vortices’ arrangement, while R_\text{cross} fixes their size.

 The numbers fit.
 The substrate-locking floor for a suction vortex is R_\text{cross}^\text{air} \approx 13 m for atmospheric parameters, and observed suction vortices are 5–15 m.
 The number of suction vortices observed (typically 2–6) is consistent with a small Tkachenko-lattice unit cell occupied by the available angular momentum, and the lattice’s triangular preference shows up as the symmetric arrangement of suction vortices around the funnel’s geometric center.